Laylatul Qadr: the Night of Power

 How to Pray

-- Pray for issues such as Muslim leaders and governments, Muslim families and children.
-Pray for Christians to humbly and wisely share the hope found in Jesus and pray for new believers (1 Timothy 2:1).
+- As you pray during this night, pray for issues such as Muslim leaders and governments, Muslim families and children.
+Pray for increased numbers of missionaries and workers, and pray for new believers (1 Timothy 2:1).

 - Pray for God to reveal more about Jesus to the many Muslims who will seek God tonight (Psalm 118:21, Acts 4:33).